-The parent support worker (Michele Haigh/Sophie Playle) will liaise with the family throughout the process and pass on any concerns from home to school.
+The Family Support team will liaise with the family throughout the process and pass on any concerns from home to school.

 Upon successful taster sessions the child will be introduced to the staff team via a briefing, ensuring all key information is communicated effectively.